Novalnet-AG/Moodle-Payment-Integration-by-Novalnet/README.md

 Tel: +49 89 9230683-20<br>
 Web: www.novalnet.de

-## License
+## Who is Novalnet AG?
-See our License Agreement at: https://www.novalnet.com/payment-plugins-free-license/
+<p>Novalnet AG is a <a href="https://www.novalnet.de/zahlungsinstitut"> leading financial service institution </a> offering payment gateways for processing online payments.
+Operating in the market as a full payment service provider Novalnet AG provides online merchants user-friendly payment integration with all major shop systems and self-programmed sites.</p>

-## About Novalnet
+<p>Accept, manage and monitor payments all on one platform with one single contract!</p>
-Novalnet is a leading financial services institution offering online gateways for processing of online payments.
-Operating in the market as a full payment service provider, Novalnet AG was founded in Ismaning near Munich, and provides online merchants user-friendly payment modules for all major shop systems as well as for self-programmed websites.
-The product and service portfolio is very comprehensive and includes all commonly used payment methods of online payment.
-These include a variety of intelligent fraud prevention modules, free technical support, an automated accounts receivable management system, a comprehensive subscription and membership management, as well as a very useful affiliate program.
-The experienced and international team of specialists at Novalnet is committed to support online merchants with in-depth knowledge and to work together with them hand in hand to increase their revenue and the quality of their online payments.
+<p>Our SaaS engine is <a href="https://www.novalnet.de/pci-dss-zertifizierung"> PCI DSS </a> certified and designed to enable real-time risk management, secured payments via escrow accounts, efficient receivables management, dynamic member and subscription management, customized payment solutions for various business models (e.g. marketplaces, affiliate programs etc.) etc.</p>